-- (a) A bidder, proposer, Contractor, or Developer shall not make any modification or substitution with regard to an approved Contractor Utilization Plan unless the modification or substitution has first been requested of the Director and approved by the Director.
-After bid or proposal opening or after a Contract is awarded, the Director may approve substitutions of other qualified MBE/WBEs for those listed in the Contractor Utilization Plan or approve modifications of the amount of participation listed in the Contractor Utilization Plan, if the Director determines or, in the case of Incentive Projects, the applicable Incentive Agency and the Director mutually determine, except in the event the Incentive Agency and Director fail to mutually agree, in which case the Incentive Agency determines that the bidder, proposer, Contractor or Developer made and provided evidence of good faith efforts to substitute the listed MBE/WBE with other qualified MBE/WBEs for the listed scope of work or any other scope of work in the project, finds that the bidder, proposer, Contractor, or Developer has not attempted intentionally to evade the requirements of this division and it is in the best interests of the City and the applicable Incentive Agency to allow a modification or substitution, and also finds one of the following: - (1) The listed MBE/WBE is non-responsive, decided not to perform or enter into the Contract or cannot perform; or - (2) The listed MBE/WBE has increased its previously quoted price to the bidder, proposer, Contractor, or Developer without a corresponding change in the scope of the work; or - (3) The listed MBE/WBE has committed a material default or breach of its Contract with the Contractor or Developer; or - (4) Requirements of the scope of work of the Contract have changed and render subcontracting not feasible or not feasible at the levels required by the goals established for the Contract; or - (5) The listed MBE/WBE is unacceptable to the contracting department; or - (6) The listed MBE/WBE thereafter had its certification revoked; provided however the MBE/WBE participation shall continue to be credited as provided in Section 3-435. - (b) If there is an increase in the quantity of the scope of work performed by an MBE/WBE, Contractor or Developer shall make good faith efforts to use such MBE/WBE for the increased work.
-If the extra work is not within the general scope of the Contract and is in excess of \$160,000.00, the Director shall assign MBE/WBE goals for the extra work within fifteen (15) calendar days of being notified of the same, if appropriate, and the Contractor or Developer shall make good faith efforts under the circumstances to achieve those goals. - (c) Bid shopping is prohibited. - (d) For Incentive Projects, the Director shall submit to the relevant Incentive Agency, his or her initial determination of whether a modification or substitution is appropriate prior to sending the final determination to the Developer and as soon as practicable thereafter the Director and the Incentive Agency shall mutually agree as to whether a modification or substitution is appropriate prior to submitting final determination to the Developer; provided, however, to the extent the Incentive Agency and Director fail to agree within thirty (30) calendar days, the Incentive Agency shall determine good faith efforts and the Incentive Agency's determination shall be final, subject to appeal pursuant to sections 3-450 and 3-453.
-The Developer has the option of proposing a substitution of another MBE or WBE identified by negotiation with such MBE or WBE without an obligation to solicit additional bids pursuant to section 3-441(a).
+- (a) A bidder, proposer, contractor, or developer shall not make any modification or substitution with regard to the contractor utilization plan unless the modification or substitution has first been requested of the director and approved by the director.
+After bid or proposal opening or after a contract is awarded, the director may approve substitutions of other qualified MBE/WBEs for those listed in the contractor utilization plan or approve modifications of the amount of participation listed in the contractor utilization plan, if the director finds that the bidder, proposer, contractor, or developer made and provided evidence of good faith efforts to substitute the listed MBE/WBE with other qualified MBE/WBEs for the listed scope of work or any other scope of work in the project, finds that the bidder, proposer, contractor, or developer has not attempted intentionally to evade the requirements of this article and it is in the best interests of the city to allow a modification or substitution, and also finds one of the following: - (1) The listed MBE/WBE is non-responsive or cannot perform; or (2) The listed MBE/WBE has increased its previously quoted price to the bidder, proposer, contractor, or developer without a corresponding change in the scope of the work; or - (3) The listed MBE/WBE has committed a material default or breach of its contract with the contractor or developer; or - (4) Requirements of the scope of work of the contract have changed and render subcontracting not feasible or not feasible at the levels required by the goals established for the contract; or - (5) The listed MBE/WBE is unacceptable to the contracting department; or - (6) The listed MBE/WBE thereafter had its certification revoked.

+- (b) If there is an increase in the quantity of the scope of work performed by an MBE/WBE, contractor or developer shall make good faith efforts to use such MBE/WBE for the increased work.
+If extra work not within the general scope of the contract and in excess of \$117,000.00 is required, the director shall assign MBE/WBE goals for the extra work, if appropriate, and the contractor or director shall make good faith efforts under the circumstances to achieve those goals. (c) Bid shopping is prohibited. - (d) For contracts entered into in connection with Section 3-425(b) and 3-425(c), the director shall submit to the relevant incentive agency, his or her initial determination of whether a modification or substitution is appropriate at least ten business days prior to sending the official determination to the developer.
+Should the incentive agency have additional information for the director's consideration, the incentive agency shall submit that information to the director within three business days of receipt of the director's initial findings.